risk-first/website/menagerie/Operational-Risk.md

 The aim is to build a human-machine operational system that is [_Homeostatic_](https://en.wikipedia.org/wiki/Homeostasis).
 This is the property of living things to try and maintain an equilibrium (for example, body temperature or blood glucose levels), but also applies to systems at any scale.
 The key to homeostasis is to build systems with feedback loops, even though this leads to more complex systems overall.
 The diagram above shows some of the actions involved in these kind of feedback loops.

 As we saw in [Map and Territory Risk](Map-and-Territory-Risk), it's very easy to fool yourself, especially around [Key Performance Indicators (KPIs)](https://en.wikipedia.org/wiki/Performance_indicator) and metrics.
-Good [Operations Management](#operations-management) is about going beyond this and looking for trouble.
 Large organisations have [Audit](https://en.wikipedia.org/wiki/Audit) functions precisely to guard against their own internal failing [processes](Process-Risk) and [Agency Risk](Agency-Risk).
 Audits could be around software tools, processes, practices, quality and so on.
 Practices such as [Continuous Improvement](https://en.wikipedia.org/wiki/Continual_improvement_process) and [Total Quality Management](https://en.wikipedia.org/wiki/Total_quality_management) also figure here.

 ### The Operational Context